Hormones and performance

 7. What tanks your testosterone (and it's not just age)

-If the “1% per year” decline is largely driven by lifestyle and health status, what exactly causes it?
-These are the biggest factors you can change, plus the medication-related ones:
+If the drop is mostly lifestyle and health, what drives it?
+The biggest factors you can change, plus the drug-related ones:

 8. When and how to test (timing matters)

-Our Complete Male Hormones panel includes testosterone, SHBG, free testosterone, and DHEA-S alongside LH, FSH and prolactin — giving you the context needed to interpret your testosterone result properly.
+Our Complete Male Hormones panel covers testosterone, SHBG, free testosterone, and DHEA-S alongside LH, FSH and prolactin, so you can read your result.

 9. What happens if your levels are low?
 The UK pathway

-- Repeat blood test— if the first is low, a confirmatory fasting morning sample is requested 4–6 weeks later.
-LH, FSH, prolactin, and thyroid function should be included.
+- Repeat test.If low, a fasting morning sample follows 4–6 weeks later, with LH, FSH, and prolactin.

-The gap between step 1 and treatment can be 6–12 months on the NHS.
-This is one reason men opt for private blood testing — not to self-prescribe TRT, but to arrive at the GP appointment with full, correctly-timed blood results.
-Clear results remove doubt and speed up the referral pathway.
-For the detail on when the NHS will and won't test, see our guide to getting a testosterone test on the NHS.
+Step 1 to treatment can take 6–12 months.
+Many men test privately first, not to self-prescribe, but to reach the GP with full, correctly-timed results.
+For when the NHS will and will not test, see our guide to getting a testosterone test on the NHS.

 10. Testosterone in women: the overlooked hormone